top of page

 Process Overview:

-The maximum allowable time for this process is forty-five days; average 14 days.
+The average completion time for this process is thirty days

 • Governance document submission and review